fahmifj/fahmifj/README.md

 ## 💬 Hi, and welcome! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

-I'm Fahmi, a Junior Sysadmin who is enthusiastic about Cyber Security.
+I'm Fahmi, a Junior Sysadmin trying to become a Penetration Tester.
 I like to play boot2root CTF challenges at Hack The Box and TryHackMe.

 ---
 ### 🌱 I’m currently learning ...